No win no fee Employment Solicitors

 How much will my claim cost?

-In most cases, we are able to offer to represent our clients on a no win no fee basis.
+Where ever possible we try to offer to represent our clients on a no win no fee basis.

-If we are able to assist you, we will then provide you with one of our no win no fee employment solicitors which means you will only pay us in the event that we win your case.
+If we are able to assist you in this way, we will provide you with one of our no win no fee employment solicitors which means you will only pay us in the event that we win your case.

 Our fees are 35% inclusive of VAT of any money that we are able to recover for you as compensation.